Xeronaus/Cedaruke/README.md

 The mod introduces multiple new planets, each with their own unique campaign and features.

 ### New Sectors
-Each planets contains sectors, whenever it's procedurally generated or handmade.
+Each planet contains multiple new sectors, whether they're procedurally generated or handmade.

 ### New Contents
-The mod

 ### New Tech Trees